tatasadi/react-table-server-side/README.md

-# react-table-serverside
+# React-Table-Server-Side

-A react application, that uses react-table with serverside pagination, filtering and sorting.
+A react application, that uses react-table with server-side pagination, filtering and sorting.

 Data in `db.json` is generated via [Mockaroo](https://www.mockaroo.com/).